White House: 'Large down payment' on wall could end government shutdown

 WHY TWO GOP SENATORS DEFECTED, VOTED NO ON GOP BILL TO END SHUTDOWN

-Earlier Thursday, former Democratic National Committee chairwoman Donna Brazile told Fox News that House Speaker Nancy Pelosi, D-Calif., would soon put forward "an alternative package" in a bid to end the ongoing partial government shutdown.
+But although Pelosi seemingly rejected Trump's proposed down payment, she might have another suggestion waiting in the wings.
+Earlier Thursday, former Democratic National Committee chairwoman Donna Brazile told Fox News that Pelosi would soon put forward "an alternative package" in a bid to end the ongoing partial government shutdown.

 Brazile told Fox News' "The Daily Briefing with Dana Perino" that she did not know exactly when the measure would be announced, but said it would contain "a lot of border security items."